Guide to Tax and IRS Rules for Rental Real Estate | Tax Guidelines

 This means that the large losses generated by 100% bonus depreciation will get smaller over time until they are completely phased out in 2027.

-Investors who purchase property before December 31, 2022 will have a greater likelihood of larger tax losses, due to 100% bonus depreciation.
+Investors who purchase property before December 31, 2022, will have a greater likelihood of larger tax losses, due to 100% bonus depreciation.
 The passive activity loss rules will continue to apply to these losses, along with the various exceptions discussed above.

 Cost Segregation and IRS Rules for Rental Property

 A cost segregation study is used to allocate a greater portion of the cost of acquiring a rental property, including improvements, to assets subject to either bonus depreciation or accelerated depreciation.
-This greatly increased the loss that a real estate investor may deduct, subject to the passive activity loss rules and exceptions discussed above.
+This greatly increases the loss that a real estate investor may deduct, subject to the passive activity loss rules and exceptions discussed above.

 Even as bonus depreciation starts to phase out, cost segregation will remain financially beneficial for many years.
 Even without full bonus depreciation, accelerated depreciation will still apply to assets other than the building and land.
 Thus, cost segregation will still be beneficial.
 It just won’t be as dramatic as under the 100% bonus depreciation rules.